Senators doubtful as HSBC touts money-laundering fixes

 "We've committed within the company ... to maximize the sharing of info for risk management purposes," Levey said.
 "We've decided that's the value that we're going to pursue, we need to share information."

 The changes Bagley and Levey talked about are coming at a significant cost to the bank, as spending on anti-money laundering systems and staff have increased substantially.
-Dorner said the bank now has 892 full-time anti-money laundering compliance professionals.
+HSBC Bank USA CEO Irene Dorner said the bank now has 892 full-time anti-money laundering compliance professionals.

 FAILED TO MEET STANDARDS